mmclhugo1/wandisco-documentation/docs/quickstarts/testing/test_hdp_sandbox.md

 sidebar_label: HDP Sandbox
 ---

-The majority of the installation quickstarts contain basic functionality / smoke testing.
-Use the examples in this section if you would like to test HCFS replication with larger and randomized data sets.
+Most of our installation quickstarts give you the basic steps to test small-scale replication.
+Use the examples in this section if you would like to test HCFS replication with larger and more randomized data sets.

 ## Prerequisites